A welcome to the Centre for Arts and Wellbeing from the co-directors, Dr Helen Johnson and Dr Jess Moriarty

-The university has a long and illustrious history in art and design practices, medicine and healthcare, and was a pioneer in community engagement and co-productive research.
+We are proud to direct the Centre for Arts and Wellbeing at the University of Brighton, supporting research and enterprise initiatives that directly benefit the wellbeing of diverse individuals and communities.
+The university has a long history in innovative art and design practices, medicine and healthcare, and has pioneered community engagement, partnership and co-production practice.
 The Centre for Arts and Wellbeing brings these strengths together, fostering novel, vital, creative and collaborative modes and methods through which a range of health and wellbeing issues are investigated and brought to public benefit.